Josh Carmichael

-Joshua Lewis A. Carmichael (born 27 September 1994) is a footballer who plays as a midfielder for Salisbury.
+Joshua Lewis A. Carmichael (born 27 September 1994) is a footballer who plays as a midfielder for AFC Totton.
 Born in England, he represented Scotland internationally at youth levels U16 and U19.

 Club career

 AFC Bournemouth

 Carmichael was born in Poole, England.
 He joined AFC Bournemouth at the age of 10 and progressed through the youth system at the club.
 In the summer of 2011, at the age of 16 he signed a two-year scholarship with the Cherries.

 He made his Football League debut on 17 September 2011, in a 2–0 win over Exeter City, replacing Nathan Byrne as a substitute in the first half.
 After the match, Carmichael said his Bournemouth debut surprised him and his father and uncle was at attendance to see him play.
 This was his only appearance for Bournemouth of the 2011–12 season.

 Then in the 2012–13 season, Carmichael had his first action against Walsall on 29 September 2012, coming on as a substitute for Josh McQuoid in the 59th minute, which Bournemouth lost 2–1.
 Carmichael made the starting XI for the first time on 2 October 2012 in a 3–1 away defeat by Crawley Town.
 He went on to make three appearances for the club.
 Despite this limited number, Carmichael said he was satisfied to be involved in the first team action.